-- Reference the unit NWCG Aviation Mishap Response Guide and Checklist and local unit Emergency Response Plan.
+- Reference the NWCG Aviation Mishap Response Guide and Checklist along with the local unit Emergency Response Plan

-- Notify agency aviation managers.
+- Notify agency aviation managers

-- Notify the GBCC and the NICC.
+- Notify the GBCC

+- GBCC will notify the NICC

 Great Basin Airspace Conflict Incident Reporting Process

 Any individual, regardless of agency, who observes any action that they feel has potential safety implications, should report such action on a SAFECOM.
 The report must be timely and factual.
 The report should be submitted within 24 hours of occurrence, or sooner, if immediate action is needed.